tHeFinAlGoaT/Rbx-Flip-Sniper/README.md

 Last, launch the main file with python main.py
 # Objective
 If this gets to 5 stars i'll make a better readme and improve the sniper
+# Notes
+This thing chooses to buy an item by its rate $/1k robux.
+You can change it in the 18th line, just modify the 1.8 to the rate you want the bot to snipe